Andre-Nonaka/A-Nonaka/README.md

 <li>Web Development</li>
 </ul>
 ⚡ Check out some of the projects I've worked on! ⚡
-Fun Fact: I've been playing competitive soccer for 12 years 🙂
+<p>Fun Fact: I've been playing competitive soccer for 12 years 🙂</p>

 # Contact Info